OwenAEdwards/Senior-Design-Project/README.md

 ## Other Relevant Work Experience
 - Engineering Teaching Assistant for ENED1100 (August, 2022 to December, 2022)
-- Computer Science Teaching Assistant for CS2011 (August, 2024 to Present)
+- Computer Science Teaching Assistant for CS2011 (August, 2024 to December, 2024)

 ## Project Sought
 - Web Development